-I had a chat with Jennifer about her tarot origin story, her art practice, and what’s new with this edition of Nomad.
+Back in 2018, in anticipation of the Kickstarter campaign for the second edition, Nomad Tarot creator Jennifer Dranttel and I caught up to chat about her tarot origin story, her art practice, and what’s new with this edition of Nomad.
 Read on for all the juice!

 Hi Jennifer!
 Welcome to Two Sides Tarot.
 Could you introduce us to yourself, and to your work, tarot and otherwise?

 Hello!
 I’m Jennifer, I’m an artist, illustrator, educator, mother, and traveling nomad.
 I’m American, but am currently living and working in the UK.
 My whole life I’ve been drawn to creative fields- my undergrad degrees are in Architecture, Graphic Design & Printmaking, and after a decade-long career as a professionally exhibiting artist and curator, I decided to go back to school to get my MFA in Textiles (from Savannah College of Art & Design) because I wanted to be a teacher at the University level.

 I always begin my creative process with tons of research, and am inspired by a pretty wide (and wild) range of material from scientific journals to botanical gardens to poetry.
 I am drawn to both high-tech and low-fi materials, processes, and ideas.
 The history, layered imagery, and ties into traditions of folk healing, witchcraft, and other religions made Tarot a natural draw for me.

 Tell us about your tarot journey – how did the cards first find their way into your life?